-Addendum: Peer on Peer abuse and Sexual Violence and Harassment 2021
+Addendum: Child on Child Abuse and Sexual Violence and Harassment 2021

-1. Aims
+Aims

-All Anglian Learning academies will adopt a whole academy or college approach to safeguarding and child protection and will promote the principle within all settings that peer on peer abuse, sexual harassment and sexual violence is not acceptable and will not be tolerated.
+All Anglian Learning academies will adopt a whole academy or college approach to safeguarding and child protection and will promote the principle within all settings that child on child abuse, sexual harassment and sexual violence is not acceptable and will not be tolerated.

 This will involve everyone in the Trust, academy or college, including Trustees, the governing body and all staff, children and young people and their parents or carers.
-All parties will understand that peer on peer abuse, sexual violence or sexual harassment will not be passed off as 'banter', 'part of growing up' or 'having a laugh' and staff will be expected and supported to challenge and report all incidents of concern, however minor they may seem.
+All parties will understand that child on child abuse, sexual violence or sexual harassment will not be passed off as 'banter', 'part of growing up' or 'having a laugh' and staff will be expected and supported to challenge and report all incidents of concern, however minor they may seem.

-Safeguarding procedures with regard to peer on peer abuse, sexual violence and sexual harassment will be transparent, clear and easy to understand for staff, pupils, parents and carers.
+Safeguarding procedures with regard to child on child abuse, sexual violence and sexual harassment will be transparent, clear and easy to understand for staff, pupils, parents and carers.
 Academy websites and information sharing will make clear to pupils and their families the procedures they can follow if they have concerns or wish to make a disclosure follow.